Stand up for facts and support PolitiFact.

-During a recent interview on CFN-13’s Political Connections, the Orlando-area Democrat offered a feverish defense of the health care law and one of its most critical components, a requirement that most everyone acquire health insurance.
+During a recent interview, the Florida Democrat offered a feverish defense of the health care law and one of its most critical components, a requirement that most everyone acquire health insurance.

 "We have 45,000 people in this country who are dying each year because they don't have health coverage," Grayson said.
 "The Affordable Care Act provides coverage to virtually all of them, and the Republicans … want to stop it.
 I think it's horrifying."

 We wondered what you probably did: Are 45,000 people dying each year because they have no health coverage?

 What we found wasn’t enough to reach a conclusion one way or another (hence why we’re not rating Grayson’s statement on our Truth-O-Meter).
 But we still believe the issue and background of Grayson’s claim is worthy of scrutiny.